magape/OTP-QKD-BB84/EncryptionInPython.md

 ciphertext: 		ff;2MSOFE_La4On\?{X^<E7W,
 plaintext: 		QKD: quantum key, ultimate secrecy.
 ```

+The previous code has been run multiple times.
+Each time a different random key has been generated but the decrypted message was every time the same as the sent message.

+I also tested the encryption and decryption functions with different message and the decrypted message was correct each time.

 ### Other Functions

 Other useful functions are:
 - `input_message()`, which takes the message from the user (i.e. sender); if the sender's message includes non ASCII characters, the function requests a new message from the sender; the function returns the sender's message if the message has just ASCII characters.
 - `get_key()`, which simulates all the BB84 QKD protocol; the protocol returns a bitstring key if there is not an active eavesdropper.

 ## Analysis

 In this section I analyze what is the impact of an eavesdropper on the encryption and decryption of data.

 If an eavesdropper tries to intercept the quantum communication during the QKD, the sender and receiver will discover the eavesdropper and the key will not be generated.
 The sender and receiver will generate a QKD key just if there is not an active eavesdropper on the quantum channel.
 That means that the quantum process guarantees that the correct key is shared just between the sender and receiver.